TetraPlex-org/central/Documentation/technical/voting.md

         -str description_en
         -str description_de
     }
-    [Why just en and de thou can we make another class for localization and use language independent tokens  (can be string) for the skill desc or any desc]
+    %% Why just en and de thou can we make another class for localization and use language independent tokens  (can be string) for the skill desc or any desc

     class SkillRating{
         -Skill skill
         -int rating
     }

-[define rating scale rating mechanism]
+%% define rating scale rating mechanism

 ```